-This past summer, I managed to return to Glacier National Park with my best pal Scott Olson.
-As usual, Scott and I played our schedule relatively loose: we had a general idea of where we were going to enter the park, how many days we would be in the park, and what we hoped to experience while in the park.
-Scott is a master of this type of travel, and way of life, and I am still his student.
+This past summer, I managed to return to one of my favorite places in the world, Glacier National Park with my best pal Scott Olson.
+As usual, Scott and I played our schedule relatively loose—we had a general idea of where we were going to enter the park, how many days we would be in the park, and what we hoped to experience while in the park.
+Scott is a master of this type of travel and way of life, and I am still his student.

 Get outdoors.
 Be open to possibilities.
 Find Shangri-La!